SergioCoboLopez/ELN_Sergio/docs/august_23/week_4.md

 I don't know very well how to deal with this.
 I know it should be orbiting around modeling and GoldSim.

 I think I could start telling that I am a physicist.
 And how are physicists useful to ecology?

+## September 1

+**W** I prepared the presentation for the biomath and I think it went very well, even better than the first time.

+Forest and Peter pointed out that it is not very clear what the main message of the paper is.
+I need to think about it.

+**R** The lambda switch

+I asked chatgpt why the lambda book is important and it came with 6 main reasons.

+The first reason is gene regulation.
+How and why some genes are turned on and off in response to environmental signals or conditions.
+This is something that was not well understood.

+The second idea is that of genetic switches: the mechanisms that turn genes on and off, I suppose.

+Bacteriophage lambda

+Protein-DNA interactions.
+How proteins interact with dna to regulate genes.
+It helped elucidate the role of certain proteins in genetic regulation.

+Also experimental techniques, apparently.

+Then I asked chatgpt why the lambda phage is so important.
+The first reason is that it is a model organism